 Say your business is called Beach Umbrellas For the Sun.
 You could turn that into the acronym BUFTS (which is short and easy to remember) and buy the domain bufts.store.

-Avoid adding words that aren’t in your business name to your domain name
+3. Avoid adding words that aren’t in your brand name

 Adding extra words could make it easier for you to get a traditional domain extension, but it hurts branding.